spamwax/alfred-pinboard-rs/README.md

 ---

 Most of configuration settings are self-explanatory.
+However `fuzzy` search may need a demo.

-- However `fuzzy` search may need a demo: When fuzzy search is enabled, the tags/bookmarks that contain the query letters in the given order are displayed:
+When fuzzy search is enabled, the tags/bookmarks that contain the query letters in the given order are displayed:

   ![image](./res/images/fuzzy-search-tags.png)